Our journey is guided by our:

 - Collaborate on research about experiential learning opportunities

-- Continue working with partners to develop experiential learning co-ops and rotation sites in Indigenous communities
+- Working with partners to develop experiential learning co-ops and rotation sites in Indigenous communities

 - Develop Indigenous Working Group for School

-- Pharmacy hosts Dr. Jaris Swidrovich, Indigenous advocate
+- Pharmacy hosts Canada's first Indigenous Doctor of Pharmacy, Dr. Jaris Swidrovich

 - Dr. Swidrovich, Canada's first self-identified First Nations Doctor of Pharmacy, guided the development of our Indigenization Strategy and presented to faculty, staff and students.
 A recording of his presentation continues to be used in our curriculum to inspire our students today.